nishant-dabhi/Igmuram/README.md

-# Igmuram - Native Android Stories and Feed Displayer APK
+# Igmuram - Native Android Stories and Feed APK

 ## Description
 Igmuram is a native Android application designed to display stories and feeds, providing users with an immersive social media experience similar to popular platforms like Instagram.
 The app features a user-friendly interface for browsing and interacting with stories and feeds seamlessly.